hyfydistro/web-design-mockups/letter-format/README.md

 # Letter-Format

-An MDN Assessment: A simple markup of a letter format.
+A MDN Assessment, a simple markup of a letter format.

 ## Keynotes